-"2D Navigation" means the unit has determined a horizontal position (latitude/longitude), but is unable to determine altitude.
+'2D Navigation' means the GPS III+ has determined a horizontal position (latitude/longitude), but is unable to determine altitude.
+Additional satellites may be needed.

-'3D Navigation' means the unit has determined a horizontal and vertical position (latitude, longitude, and altitude.)
-The unit is ready for navigation.
+'3D Navigation' means the GPS III+ has determined a horizontal and vertical position (latitude, longitude and altitude).
+The receiver is ready for navigation.